In Uncertain Times, Travel Management is Far From a Luxury

-When people consider getting a travel management company (TMC) to help them manage their corporate travel, they’re usually looking for something that will help them save time and money — a tool that simplifies the booking and reporting process and gives them access to a special inventory of discounted travel options.
+When people consider getting a travel management company (TMC) to help them manage their corporate travel, they’re usually looking for something that will help them save time and money — a tool that simplifies the booking and reporting process and gives them access to a special inventory of discounted hotel and travel options.
 However, the uncertainty surrounding COVID-19 reveals that these benefits tell only half the story.
 In uncertain times, the guidance, clarity and expert advice become an even more pressing need for companies.

 Here are 3 ways that TMCs like Lola.com can help companies weather turbulent times.

 A valuable ally

 If you thought airline and hotel policies were hard to navigate normally, you’ve probably been shocked by how complex it has gotten since the rise of COVID-19.
 Each airline is dealing with the issue differently, creating a complex matrix of fee-free waivers, “book with confidence” windows, and location-specific cancellation policies.

 All of this makes it particularly hard for companies and business travelers to get straight answers about refunds, postponements and fee-free changes.
 In times like these, access to a team of travel industry veterans is invaluable, especially for smaller companies.

 And while many airlines and hotels have become more generous with their waiver policies, companies that rely on travel agents for booking (and cancelling) may still end up spending a lot of money to change their existing travel plans.
 TMCs, like Lola, that don't charge booking or cancellation fees become even more valuable in times of travel uncertainty.